England

 Phase 3 from 1968

-Changes to the set up included-The old 5 Sections (I-V) were each split in two to create 10 Sections (Sections 0-9) established so that the yield of wheat grown continuously can be compared to that grown in rotation after a break.
+Changes to the set up included splitting the old Five Sections (I-V) in two to create 10 Sections (Sections 0-9) established so that the yield of wheat grown continuously can be compared to that grown in rotation after a break.

 Sections 2, 3, 4, 5 and 7 are currently in a 5-year crop rotation (wheat-wheat-oats-wheat-beans) with every phase of the rotation present in any one year.
 Crops that have previously been part of the rotation include potatoes, maize, and a bare fallow (no crop).